fieldtrip/website/development/project/checkconfig.md

 1. For the user: input cfgs should be adjusted when necessary and possible, and feedback (warning/error) should be given when **required** options are missing or when **forbidden** or **deprecated** options are used.
 This should replace the current 'backward compatibility' code.
 2. Internal use: checkconfig should control the relevant cfg options that are being passed on to other functions.
-3. Output: only relevant cfg fields should be contained in the output (data.cfg), e.g. it should not contain unused default settings.
+3. Output: only relevant cfg fields should be contained in the output (data.cfg), e.g., it should not contain unused default settings.

 ## Relevant functions